Services

 In most Ukrainian cities, it is possible to pay for travel in public transport in cash.

 You can also use taxi services in Ukrainian cities.
-You can order a car through the following taxi apps in Ukraine:
+You can order a car through the following taxi apps in Ukraine and pay in cash:

 • Uklon